 A third reason for thinking institutions are significant focuses on their usefulness in implementing global justice.
 We might think, for instance, that whereas we have always had duties of global justice, it is only with the emergence of global institutions – or the potential emergence of global institutions – that we are able to act on those duties for the first time.
 Institutions, then, provide an efficient means of discharging duties which may themselves be pre-institutional (see Murphy 1998).
 In this regard their emergence can be extremely helpful.
-We might even want to say that whereas there are many potential ways of discharging our pre-institutional duties – and whilst many people discharging them in an uncoordinated fashion may be very chaotic and ineffective – once a reasonably just institution has emerged we are then provided with a powerful reason to comply with its rules in coordinating the way in which we each discharge our duties (Miklos 2006).
+We might even want to say that whereas there are many potential ways of discharging our pre-institutional duties – and whereas many people discharging them in an uncoordinated fashion may be very chaotic and ineffective – once a reasonably just institution has emerged we are then provided with a powerful reason to comply with its rules in coordinating the way in which we each discharge our duties (Miklos 2006).

 These various reasons for emphasizing the significance of institutions are distinct, and subscribing to one does not commit us to accepting the others.
 Most importantly, for the purposes of this chapter we can remain neutral on the first two views.
 The third view is likely to command very broad agreement, even among theorists who disagree strongly about the first two.
-If we agree that global justice is desirable – for whatever reason, and whether the emergence of global institutions provides a reason for thinking so or not – we are also likely to believe that global institutions are either necessary, or at least highly desirable, in order for us to bring it about.
+If we agree that global justice is desirable – for whatever reason, and whether the emergence of global institutions provides a reason for thinking so or not – we are also likely to believe that global institutions are either necessary or, at least, highly desirable, in order for us to bring it about.
 Does this commit us to the view that in their absence global justice is somehow disqualified as an ideal?
-The short answer to that question is no. It has certainly been argued that principles of global justice are not “proper” principles of justice at all if an agent cannot be specified which would be capable of putting them into practice (see e.g. Meckled-Garcia 2007; see also Freeman 2007).
+The short answer to that question is no. It has certainly been argued that principles of global justice are not “proper” principles of justice at all if an agent cannot be specified which would be capable of putting them into practice (see, e.g., Meckled-Garcia 2007; see also Freeman 2007).
 But that argument is not entailed by our third view; it would be coherent and intelligible to claim that global justice is a valid and desirable endeavour, but that the conditions for achieving it are not yet in place.
 In the final section, I suggest that whereas some theorists have put their faith in the capacity of existing global institutions to serve justice, others have (in some cases also) put their faith in the creation of new institutions.
 But even if such new institutions could not be created in the foreseeable future, that in itself would not be enough to disqualify principles of global justice.
 It would merely make their (full) pursuit a very difficult and possibly forlorn enterprise.